timdhoffmann/unity-project-style-guide/README.md

     - For entire packs, mark the top folder of the asset pack.
     - Assets that come as individual files can be marked directly.

+#### Working with assets from the asset store
+- **Leave any complex asset package files, where they imported to by default.** This makes updating and keeping track easier.
+- **When making modifications**, copy the file(s) you want to modify (script, art, etc.), to an appropriate subfolder in *_Project*. **Make only changes to that copy** and make the other parts reference the newly created, modified file.

 #### Project directory structure (strictly functionality/entity-based):

 ```